 In addition, EVGA is one of the most reputable power supply brands.
 If there’s one component in particular you should avoid buying off-brand, it’s your power supply.
 EVGA makes quality PSUs that are highly unlikely to catch fire, quit on you, or just generally malfunction.

-Alternative: EVGA 500W Non-Modular | Check Price
+Alternative: EVGA 500 BA Non-Modular

 Monitor: Dell S2421HGF 24″ 1ms 144hz 1080p Monitor

 In addition to a fast refresh rate, the S2421HGF boasts a 1ms response time, adjustable height, and adjustable tilt.
 These features all add up to a great gaming experience at a reasonable cost.

-If you’re going to play at 144hz, don’t forget to get a DisplayPort cable.
-Without one of these, your monitor will be stuck at 60hz, effectively wasting any performance above that threshold.
+If you’re going to play at 144hz don’t forget to get a DisplayPort cable.
+Without one of these your monitor will be stuck at 60hz, effectively wasting any performance above that threshold.

 We hope you found this build list useful.
 With these parts you should easily push past 144FPS in all but the toughest titles.

-If you’ve decided you want to build a PC but don’t know where to start, we recommend our PC-building beginner’s guide.
+If you’ve decided you want to build a PC but don’t know where to start, we recommend reading through our PC-building beginner’s guide.
 It’s a comprehensive resource on the subject, covering everything from part selection to assembly, OS setup, booting, troubleshooting, and more.